veselosky/veselosky.me/content/technology/django-settings-three-things-conflated.md

 ---
 guid: "urn:UUID:63b6f14e-9d38-4ec7-a2f6-cc27f1c70d5f"
 itemtype: Item/Page/Article
-Date: 2012-02-18
+date: 2012-02-18
-Author: Vince Veselosky
-Slug: django-settings-three-things-conflated
-Category: Technology
-Title: "Django Settings: Three Things Conflated"
+title: "Django Settings: Three Things Conflated"
 ---

-# Django Settings: Three Things Conflated

 If you work on a large Django project, there's a good chance that you would describe your settings file as "a mess" (or perhaps you use